ViscousTests/website/content/docs/investing-and-finances/expected-house-return.md

    money you put into the property.
- - **IRR w/"Rent"**: <br/> The time-adjusted rate of return you have made on all the money you put into the property, considering also the value you got out of it by living in it.
+ - **IRR w/"Rent"**: <br/> The time-adjusted rate of return you have made on all the money you put into the property, considering also the value you got out of it by living in it.  **If this value is less than your expected investment growth rate, financially you probably shouldn't buy the house.**
+ - **Portfolio Return w/"Rent"**: <br/> The return of your entire portfolio including the house, given that you sell the house this year.
  - **Rental Delta**: <br/> To translate the rate of return to a "dollars per month" figure, fill in the top cell of this column until the **IRR w/Rent Delta** column matches your expected **Investment Growth Rate** for the year